 Pilot Studies

-We did two pilot studies.
-The first one is an informal experiment did on ourselves.
-We did not include this in the final result analysis.
+We conducted two pilot studies.
+The first one is an informal experiment done by one of the experimenters, which we did not include this in the final result analysis.
 The second pilot study was done on a real participant in a formal setting and was included in the final results analysis, but the experiment was not carried out in the observation room.

 First Pilot Study